torbjornlager/torbjornlager.github.io/index.md

+## TLDR

-If you want to read something in connection with the talks, I would recommend reading [Intro to Web Prolog for Erlangers](https://gup.ub.gu.se/file/207827) for the second talk, and the [chapter on SCXML and Web Prolog](https://github.com/Web-Prolog/swi-web-prolog/blob/master/book/web-prolog-and-scxml.pdf) for the fourth talk.
+If you want to **read something** in connection with the talks, I would recommend reading [Intro to Web Prolog for Erlangers](https://gup.ub.gu.se/file/207827) for the second talk, and the [chapter on SCXML and Web Prolog](https://github.com/Web-Prolog/swi-web-prolog/blob/master/book/web-prolog-and-scxml.pdf) for the fourth talk.
 Also, the draft [Web Prolog manual](documents/manual-draft.pdf) might be handy.

-If you want to delve deeper, reading the draft book [Web Prolog and the programmable Prolog Web](https://github.com/Web-Prolog/swi-web-prolog/raw/master/book/web-prolog.pdf) might also be useful.
+If you want to **delve deeper**, reading the draft book [Web Prolog and the programmable Prolog Web](https://github.com/Web-Prolog/swi-web-prolog/raw/master/book/web-prolog.pdf) might also be useful.
 (I have a much later draft, which unfortuantely has become very messy and hard to read :-( .
 But if you insist, I might distribute that too.)

-If you want to play with the language and perhaps take the tutorial - which I really recommend - you need to install the proof-of-concept implementation.
+If you want to **play** with the language and perhaps **take the tutorial** (which I really recommend) you need to install the proof-of-concept implementation.
 See below.

 ## Proof-of-concept implementation of Web Prolog